Sebastianhju/Runeterra-5e/Items/Legendary.md

 - Greataxe
 - Attunement

 **Cleave**: Whenever you hit a creature with an attack using Ravenous Hydra, all enemies within 5 feet of the target takes damage equal to your strength modifier.
-Youl heal 1 hit points for each creature within 5 feet of the original target.
+Youl heal 2 hit points for each creature within 5 feet of the original target.

-**Lifesteal**: Whenever you hit an attack with _Ravenous Hydra_ you regain health equal to half your proficiency bonus
+**Lifesteal**: Whenever you hit an attack with _Ravenous Hydra_ you regain health equal to half your proficiency bonus rounded down.

 **Hunger**: Whenever you score a takedown, you gain a stack of _Satisfaction_, up to a maximum of 15.
 If your hitpoints reaches zero, you loose ten stacks.
 For every stack of _Satisfaction_ you gain the following features:
 - (5): You gain +3 to hit and damage rolls